venkatram64/spring-work-micro-services/README.md

 2. post-service
 3. content-service
 4. post-api-gateway-service
-5to see the logs start the docker-compose.yml this is for to see the logs
+5. to see the logs start the docker-compose.yml this is for to see the logs

 to see the services in eureka goto --> http://localhost:8761/